 Middle Eastern lamb-beef patties with pear chutney and cauliflower “rice”

-- 2 d’Anjou pears
+- 2 pears (such as d’Anjou)

 - 2 tablespoons raisins